FoxLisk/RetroSpeedBot/README.md

  * ORM stuff is looking more and more desireable
    * OMFG look into this!!! https://docs.rs/ormx/0.7.0/ormx/
    * the documentation is - of course! - a total joke, but maybe very useful.
- * bot commands to manipulate games/categories instead of "tell a dev and get it added to the build script"
+ * bot commands to manipulate games/categories instead of "tell a dev and get it added to the migrations dir"
  * 80 trillion unit tests, ideally
  * this list itself should be in github maybe
  * racetime.gg integration would be cool